AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Acknowledgments

-}] \begin{appendix}
+\begin{appendix}

-\subsection{Implementation Details of AssemLM}
+\section{Implementation Details of AssemLM}

-\subsubsection{Generalization to Real-World Assets}
+\subsection{Generalization to Real-World Assets}

 To evaluate the transferability of AssemLM, we extend our framework to physical objects by leveraging the unique characteristics of real-world data acquisition.
-Unlike web-scale images that are often restricted to a single viewpoint and holistic object-level context, real-world assets provide two distinct advantages for geometric reasoning.
-First, the ability to capture multi-view imagery facilitates a more comprehensive spatial understanding.
-Second, each constituent part can be independently associated with its own set of high-resolution images, allowing 3D generative models to produce high-fidelity, part-level meshes with intricate geometry and authentic textured appearances.
-This granular representation effectively bridges the domain gap between synthetic training and physical deployment.
+Unlike web-scale images that are often restricted to a single viewpoint and monolithic object representations, real-world assets provide two distinct advantages for geometric reasoning.
+First, multi-view image acquisition ensures the completeness of the generated 3D object assets, effectively mitigating geometric inconsistencies caused by self-occlusions.
+Second, this approach allows for independent, fine-grained 3D asset generation for each individual part, ensuring high-fidelity local geometry.
+This comprehensive and detailed representation successfully narrows the sim-to-real gap during physical deployment.

 As illustrated in Fig.~\ref{fig:real_assts}, we employ the Hunyuan3D~\cite{zhao2025hunyuan3d} model to generate high-fidelity 3D models for each part of the task-specific assets used in our experiments.
-Following the automated dataset construction pipeline described in Appx.~\ref{appx:AssemBench}, these real-world assets are further organized into a structured dataset format suitable for training AssemLM.
+Following the automated dataset construction pipeline described in Appx.~\ref{appx:AssemBench}, these real-world assets are further organized into a structured dataset format suitable for inference with AssemLM.

-By integrating external pose estimation modules such as FoundationPose~\cite{wen2024foundationpose}, it is possible to obtain accurate 6D pose information for each object in real-world environments.
-Moreover, when combined with grasp prediction methods (e.g., GraspNet~\cite{fang2020graspnet} and AnyGrasp~\cite{fang2023anygrasp}) and low-level motion planners for robotic manipulators, our framework could potentially be extended into a complete real-world robotic assembly pipeline, spanning perception, reasoning, and execution.
+In a full deployment pipeline, while front-end perception modules for 6D pose estimation~\cite{wen2024foundationpose} and grasp prediction~\cite{fang2020graspnet, fang2023anygrasp} have matured to reliably handle object localization and grasping, the primary bottleneck remains determining the exact target pose of the grasped object required for physical assembly.
+To bridge this gap, AssemLM successfully addresses this critical reasoning challenge.
+Consequently, our framework structurally complements these established perception front-ends and standard low-level motion planners, serving as the core reasoning engine to complete a real-world robotic assembly pipeline spanning perception, reasoning, and execution.